 Hand, foot and mouth disease (HFMD) is due to an infection that usually causes a typical illness, including a typical rash.
 It is most commonly caused by the Coxsackie A16 virus.
 Some cases are caused by a different but related virus called enterovirus 71.
 Rarely, the same illness is caused by other strains of Coxsackievirus.

 Book a private appointment with a local pharmacist today to discover treatment options

 What are the symptoms of hand, foot and mouth disease?

 Like many viral infections, the illness often starts with a feeling of being unwell for a day or so.
 This might include a high temperature (fever).
-After this, a sore throat commonly occurs, quickly followed by small spots that develop inside the mouth.
+After this, a sore throat commonly occurs, quickly followed by small spots that develop inside the mouth (mouth sores).
 These soon progress into small mouth ulcers.
 Spots may appear on the lips or around the mouth as well or instead of inside the mouth.

 By Grook Da Oger, via Wikimedia Commons

 Usually not.
 The high temperature (fever) and spots usually clear within a few days.
 The mouth ulcers can be painful and may last up to a week.
 The sore mouth may make a child miserable for a few days.
 In a very small number of cases of hand, foot and mouth disease, the virus affects the heart, lung or brain to cause a serious inflammation of the heart, lung or brain, which is fatal in some cases.
 But it has to be stressed - these serious complications are very rare.

 What is the treatment for hand, foot and mouth disease?